Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$

 Fractionalization can also be achieved in three-dimensional (3D) spin systems.
-The pyrochlore lattice which consists of a three-dimensional network of corner-sharing tetrahedra can support a number of spin liquid states \cite{Canals1998,Moessner1998,Benton2016,Savary2017,Iqbal2017}.
-The most famous of these is the spin ice state which arises from the combination of strong local Ising anisotropy and ferromagnetic interactions as found for Dy$_2$Ti$_2$O$_7$ and Ho$_2$Ti$_2$O$_7$ \cite{fen09,mor09}.
+The pyrochlore lattice which consists of a three-dimensional network of corner-sharing tetrahedra can support a number of spin liquid states~\cite{Canals1998,Moessner1998,Benton2016,Savary2017,Iqbal2017,Iqbal2019}.
+The most famous of these is the spin ice state which arises from the combination of strong local Ising anisotropy and ferromagnetic interactions as found for Dy$_2$Ti$_2$O$_7$ and Ho$_2$Ti$_2$O$_7$~\cite{fen09,mor09}.
 Spin ice is in fact a classical spin liquid characterized by a macroscopic ground state degeneracy and fractional monopole excitations.
-It is worth emphasizing that classical spin liquids only exist for large local moments and/or very strong local anisotropies.
-In the case of spin ice, a reduction in the strength of the anisotropy allows quantum tunnelling which lifts the classical degeneracy giving rise to quantum spin ice where the spins are no longer static but fluctuate coherently in the ground state \cite{Gingras2014,Benton2012}.
-In contrast to the advanced exploration of the pyrochlore spin liquids, current understanding of 3D networks of corner-sharing triangles as exemplified by the hyperkagome lattice is much less developed, although they are also expected to support spin liquid behavior in the presence of isotropic antiferromagnetic interactions \cite{Hopkinson2007,Zhou2008,Bergholtz2010}.
-There are two physical realizations of the hyperkagome, Gd$_3$Ga$_5$O$_{12}$ which has large ($S{=}\frac{7}{2}$) magnetic ions and is proximate to a classical spin liquid~\cite{Schiffer1995,Quilliam2013}, while Na$_4$Ir$_3$O$_8$ has quantum ($S{=}\frac{1}{2}$) ions and is proximate to a quantum spin liquid~\cite{Dally2014}.
+It is worth emphasizing that classical spin liquids are distinctly different from quantum spin liquids and only exist for large local moments and/or very strong local anisotropies.
+In the case of spin ice, a reduction in the strength of the anisotropy induces quantum tunneling between these classically degenerate states.
+This lifts the degeneracy giving rise to quantum spin ice where the spins are no longer static but fluctuate coherently in the ground state~\cite{Gingras2014,Benton2012}.
+In contrast to the advanced exploration of the pyrochlore spin liquids, current understanding of 3D networks of corner-sharing triangles as exemplified by the hyperkagome lattice are much less developed, although they are also expected to support spin liquid behavior in the presence of isotropic antiferromagnetic interactions~\cite{Hopkinson2007,Zhou2008,Bergholtz2010}.
+There are two physical realizations of the hyperkagome lattice, Gd$_3$Ga$_5$O$_{12}$ which has large ($S=\frac{7}{2}$) magnetic ions and is proximate to a classical spin liquid~\cite{Schiffer1995,Quilliam2013}, while Na$_4$Ir$_3$O$_8$ has quantum ($S=\frac{1}{2}$) ions and is proximate to a quantum spin liquid~\cite{Dally2014}.

-In this article, we explore a new three-dimensional magnet consisting of $S{=}\frac{1}{2}$ ions coupled by isotropic antiferromagnetic interactions into a three-dimensional network of corner-sharing triangles which is related to but distinctly different from the hyperkagome lattice.
-By performing a combined experimental and theoretical investigation we show that its ground state does not develop any static magnetism, and its excitations form diffuse and dispersionless spheres suggesting spinon excitations.
-Together, these results point to a quantum spin liquid based on a new type of lattice.